-Lavender plants don’t produce seeds; propagation is done by cutting or root divisions.
+*Lavender propagation is done by cutting or root divisions.

-Most lavender plants are blue or purple, but there are also pink and yellow varieties.
+*While most plants are blue or purple, there are also pink and yellow varieties.

 5. Green Glass Bottles

-Even if you can’t find the “just right” vintage lantern for your space, you can improvise with a new one by tweaking the color and also giving it a vintage-look distressed finish.
+Even if you can’t find the “just right” vintage lantern for your space, you can improvise with a new one by tweaking the color and possibly giving it a vintage-look distressed finish.

-For example, though this is an authentic finish, you could fake it:
+For example, though this is an authentic finish, you could emulate it: